SaraGaire/SaraGaire/README.md

 - Contributing to open-source  projects.
 - Working on personal projects that merge tech + creativity contributing to real world.
 - Preparing  for internship/job interviews and challenges.
-- Expanding my skills in AI, Robotics,  System Design, Human Computer Interaction and Data Science.
+- Expanding my skills in , Machine Learning ,AI, Robotics,  System Design, Human Computer Interaction and Data Science.

 ---